gradle/gradle/design-docs/gradle-3.0.md

 The following stories are candidates to be included in a major release of Gradle.
 Currently, they are *not* scheduled to be included in Gradle 3.0.

+## Drop support for Gradle versions earlier than 1.0

+* Cross version tests no longer test against anything earlier than 1.0
+* Local artifact reuse no longer considers candidates from the artifact caches for Gradle versions earlier than 1.0
+* Wrapper does not support downloading versions earlier than 1.0

 ## Remove the Gradle Open API stubs

 * Remove the remaining Open API interfaces and stubs.